cdapio/cdap/cdap-docs/examples-manual/source/examples/sport-results.rst

 Overview
 ========

-This application demonstrates the use of the PartitionedFileSet dataset:
+This application demonstrates the use of the PartitionedFileSet datasets, MapReduce with runtime arguments, and ad-hoc queries over file sets:

 - Game results are stored in the PartitionedFileSet ``results``.
 It is partitioned by league and season, and each partition is a CSV (comma-separated values) file containing the results in one league for a season;